alicebob/miniredis/README.md

 ### 2.3

-Added the `EVAL`, `EVALLUA`, and `SCRIPT` commands.
+Added the `EVAL`, `EVALSHA`, and `SCRIPT` commands.
 Uses a pure Go Lua interpreter.
 Please open an issue if there are problems with any Lua code.

 ### 2.2